-Differentiation is the grade of the cancer and it is based on how abnormal the cancer cells look under the microscope.
-Cancers that are higher grade or poorly differentiated tend to be more aggressive – to grow and spread more quickly.
+Differentiation is the grade of the cancer, which is based on how abnormal the cancer cells look under the microscope.
+Cancers that are higher grade or poorly differentiated tend to grow and spread more quickly.
 Colon cancer is usually divided into 3 grades:

 Sometimes, though, it is just split into 2 grades: well-moderately differentiated (low-grade) and poorly differentiated (high-grade).

-Grade is one of the many factors that are used to help predict how aggressive a given cancer is (how likely it is to grow and spread).
-Poorly differentiated (high-grade) colon cancers tend to be more aggressive than well or moderately differentiated colon cancers.
+Grade is one of the many factors that are used to help predict how likely a cancer is to grow and spread.
+Poorly differentiated (high-grade) colon cancers tend to grow and spread more quickly than well or moderately differentiated colon cancers.
 If a polyp contains poorly differentiated adenocarcinoma (cancer), you may need to have an operation to remove part of your colon to make sure that the tumor has not spread outside the colon.
 You should discuss treatment options with your treating doctor to see what is best for you.

-These terms mean that cancer is present in the vessels (arteries, veins, and/or lymphatics) of the colon and that there is an increased chance that cancer could have spread out of the colon.
-When vascular or lymphovascular invasion is present, you may need to have an operation to remove part of your colon to make sure the tumor has not spread outside the colon.
+These terms mean that cancer is present in the blood vessels and/or lymph vessels (lymphatics) of the colon, so there is an increased chance that cancer could have spread outside the colon.
+When vascular, lymphatic, or lymphovascular invasion is present, you may need to have an operation to remove part of your colon to make sure the tumor has not spread outside the colon.
 You should discuss treatment options with your doctor to see what is best for you.

 If your adenoma with invasive adenocarcinoma was not completely removed, then you will need another procedure to remove it.
 While this is most often an operation performed by a surgeon, your doctor will discuss what treatment options are best for you.

-If your adenoma with invasive adenocarcinoma was completely removed you might not need any further treatment (like surgery) as long as it is not poorly differentiated (see above) and does not have vascular invasion or lymphovascular invasion (see above).
+If your adenoma with invasive adenocarcinoma was completely removed, you might not need any further treatment (like surgery) as long as it is not poorly differentiated (see above) and does not have vascular, lymphatic, or lymphovascular invasion (see above).
 You should discuss treatment options with your doctor to see what is best for you.

-These polyps are very common and some of them may need to be removed.
-If they are present in addition to cancer elsewhere in the colon, they don’t usually affect the treatment or follow-up of the cancer.
+Colon polyps are common.
+Hyperplastic polyps are typically benign (not cancer or pre-cancer) and are not a cause for concern.
+But the different types of adenomatous polyps (adenomas) need to be removed.
+Still, if polyps are present in addition to cancer elsewhere in the colon, they don’t usually affect the treatment or follow-up of the cancer.